LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Symbol renaming

 Entity, predicate, and non-terminal rename support is available.
 To rename a predicate (non-terminal), right-click on the predicate (non-terminal) name in a predicate directive, fact, rule head, or goal and select the "Rename Symbol" context menu item.
 To rename an entity, right-click on the entity name and use the "Go to Type Definition" context menu item to go to the entity opening directive.
 Then, right-click on the entity name and select the "Rename Symbol" context menu item.

+#### Entity parameters refactoring

+To add a new parameter to an object (or category), right-click on the object (or category) name in its opening directive and select the "Add parameter to object/category" context menu item.
+To reorder the parameters of an object (or category), right-click on the object (or category) name in its opening directive and select the "Reorder object/category parameters" context menu item.
+To remove a parameter from an object (or category), right-click on the object (or category) name in its opening directive and select the "Remove parameter from object/category" context menu item.
+New parameters must use _parameter variable syntax_ (i.e., `_VariableName_`).

 #### Predicate and non-terminal argument refactoring